open-automation/switch-best-practices/README.md

 <img src="https://i.imgur.com/EaucFti.png">

 ### Portal callbacks
-By using Portals, you can simplify passing jobs between seperate flows.
+By using [switch-portals](https://github.com/open-automation/switch-portals), you can simplify passing jobs between seperate flows.
 This can be done directly through hard-coded Portal Channels, but it is also advantagious to use Portal Callbacks which allows you to have a dynamic Channel.
 The benefit means, in the future, if you ever need to use a function flow (sub-flow invoked from a program) in another program flow, you do not have to modify the function flow to route to a new location.

 Do this by writing a Portal Channel value to Private Data.
 This will be the channel where your function flow will route the job (callback) once it's done doing the work.